AnswerDotAI/aplnb/README.md

 apl.close()
 ```

-## Dyalog reference sessions
+## Dyalog

-Use `aplnb.dyalog` when you need Dyalog as an independent reference interpreter.
-Dyalog must be installed separately.
-This session API does not change the `%apl` or `%%apl` magics, which continue to use MiniAPL:
+Use `aplnb.dyalog` when you need a concise Python API for Dyalog (which must be installed separately).

 ``` python
 from aplnb.dyalog import Apl